aws-powertools/powertools-lambda-python/docs/quickstart.md

 !!! note
     You won't see any traces in AWS X-Ray when executing your function locally.

-The next improvement is to add an appropriate tracking mechanism to your stack.
-Developers want to analyze traces of queries that pass via the API gateway to your Lambda.
+The next improvement is to add distributed tracing to your stack.
+Traces help you visualize end-to-end transactions or parts of it to easily debug upstream/downstream anomalies.

-With structured logs, it is an important step to provide the observability of your application!
+Combined with structured logs, it is an important step to be able to observe how your application runs in production.

-The AWS service that has these capabilities is [AWS X-RAY](https://aws.amazon.com/xray/).
-How do we send application trace to the AWS X-RAY service then?
+### Generating traces

+[AWS X-Ray](https://aws.amazon.com/xray/){target="_blank"} is the distributed tracing service we're going to use.
+But how do we generate application traces in the first place?

-Let's first explore how we can achieve this with [x-ray SDK](https://docs.aws.amazon.com/xray-sdk-for-python/latest/reference/index.html), and then try to simplify it with the Powertools library.
+It's a [two-step process](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html){target="_blank"}: **1/** enable tracing in your Lambda function, and **2/** instrument your application code.
+Let's explore how we can instrument our code with [AWS X-Ray SDK](https://docs.aws.amazon.com/xray-sdk-for-python/latest/reference/index.html){target="_blank"}, and then simplify it with [Lambda Powertools Tracer](core/tracer.md){target="_blank"} feature.

 === "app.py"

-    ```python hl_lines="3 14 19-20 27-28 35-41"
+    ```python hl_lines="3 12 16 23 30"
     import json

-    from aws_xray_sdk.core import xray_recorder
+    from aws_xray_sdk.core import patch_all, xray_recorder

     from aws_lambda_powertools import Logger
     from aws_lambda_powertools.event_handler.api_gateway import ApiGatewayResolver